Thursday, February 20, 2014

 Fizzie powered toys rocked!

+I consider one of these to be my second flying rocket after the Korny-7 but my first real thrust powered rocket.
 A recent web search yielded several similar rockets of this type and most look close enough to my recollection so as to make no never mind.
 They operated as water rockets powered by water and a fizzie type tablet.
 Pour in the water with the provided funnel/measuring cup, drop in the pellet[s] and quickly insert the nozzle plug.
 Then turn the rocket upright and insert the plug assembly in the pad base which is attached to the ground with a large nail, back-away and pull the release string.
 No recovery system, thus the rubber nose tip.

 Vinegar and baking soda would probably fly just as well but the fact that the fizzie is in pellet form allows time for insertion of the nozzle plug where a quick dissolving powder would not.
+I don't recall what became of this rocket but I know I put it on the 2nd story apartment roof at least once.

 About the same time, or not long after, there were a couple other fizzie powered toys, a squirt pistol and a submarine.
 The sub definetely used more than one pellet and would drive forward, dive, then resurface.
 I wanted that sub.
 I did have the gun one summer.
 Both were also red plastic.